+Designations: natural heritage, landscape, historic

+This is an old version of the page

+Date published: 26 September, 2023

-Designations: natural heritage, landscape, historic Date published: 2 November, 2023 For recent changes to this guidance, please see the bottom of the page .
+Date superseded: 2 November, 2023

+For recent changes to this guidance, please see the bottom of the page .

 The version of this page applicable to the AECS 2021 restricted round can be found in the Agri-Environment Climate Scheme full guidance archive Introduction If you intend to apply to this scheme on any land that is within a designated site, or will affect a designated site, you must take this into account when preparing your application.
 There are three types of designation that may impact on an application: